|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Bear paws cookies are popular at Christmas time when they become part of vanocni cukrovi (vah-NAWTCH-nee koo-KRAW-vee) or Christmas sweets.
 Some people roll these in vanilla sugar or confectioner's sugar, but they're also lovely when the ends in melted chocolate.
 Use blanched slivered almonds for the "claws."
-Don't worry if you don't have a bear paw pan, a madeleine pan will work just fine.

 - 2 sticks, plus 3 tablespoons butter (softened)